IllinoisLegalAidOnline/ilao8_docs/_build/html/_sources/migration_portal_pages.rst.txt

 * Should we even have portal content?
 Can we accommodate the same type of pages within the legal content type?
 * Workflow should be identical to legal content but currently there is no workflow management
+* Need to re-evaluate whether we allow selecting parents automatically.